JosephmLin/dnd-scene-writer/README.md

 ### DND Story Writer

-This is a simple application for displaying story board elements for DND.
+This is a simple application for displaying story board elements for RPG Elements, with a focus in DND.

 Each set of scenes makes one adventure.